isomerpages/enterprisesg-wmo/news-and-media/circulars/_posts/2020-04-09-post-extension-of-accuracy-label-12-months-validity.md

 expect to face punitive actions.
 This is also subjected to further changes to the Extension Period, and as required by the Controller of
 Weights and Measures.

-For any question on this circular, you may contact Mr. Chia Junming, Javier at <Javier_Chia@enterprisesg.gov.sg>.
+For any question on this circular, you may contact Mr. Chia Junming, Javier at [Javier\_Chia@enterprisesg.gov.sg](mailto:Javier_Chia@enterprisesg.gov.sg).

 [EXTENSION OF ACCURACY LABEL 12 MONTHS VALIDITY](/files/circulars/circular-cw-wm-200409-1-extension-of-accuracy-label-12-months-validity.pdf){:target="_blank"}